irods/irods_docs/docs/system_overview/configuration.md

 ## ~/.irods/irods_environment.json

 This is the main iRODS configuration file defining the iRODS environment.
 Any changes are effective immediately since iCommands reload their environment on every execution.

+The server no longer relies on information defined in this file.

 ```json
 {